jonperron/python-navitia-client/README.md

 A couple of APIs are paginated, in particular the public transporations APIs..
 In such case, you can navigate in the response using the parameters `start_page` and `count`.

-An object `Pagination` will be provided by the impacted methods to help you navigatig.
+An object `Pagination` will be provided by the impacted methods to help you navigating.

 ### Tips

-Few tips on how to use the Navitia APIs are available [here](docs/few_tips.md)
+Few tips on how to use the Navitia APIs are available [here](docs/few_tips.md).

 ##  Dependencies